NervanaSystems/neon/doc/source/distributed.rst

 Requirements
 ------------
-In order to parallelize across ``N`` nodes, the following conditions must be
+In order to parallelize across ``N`` GPU device nodes, the following conditions must be satisfied:
-satisfied:

 - In data parallel mode, the minibatch size must be a multiple of ``N``.
 - In model parallel mode, the number of output units of each fully connected